 Docker is licensed under the Apache License, Version 2.0.
 See LICENSE for the full license text.

 Reporting security issues

 The Docker maintainers take security seriously.
 If you discover a security issue, please bring it to their attention right away!

 Please DO NOT file a public issue; instead send your report privately to email@example.com.

-After setting up Docker, you can learn the basics with Getting started with Docker.docker, installation, install, docker ce, docker ee, docker editions, stable, edge
+After setting up Docker, you can learn the basics with Getting started with Docker.docker, installation, install, Docker Engine - Community, Docker Engine - Enterprise, docker editions, stable, edge